RasmussenLab/TaxVamb-Benchmarks/README.md

 ```
 :heavy_exclamation_mark: Notice the header names are required to be: sample, bamfile and contig
 :heavy_exclamation_mark: Furthermore the contig file should just be the same for each row.

+The input files are the following
+1) A contig file, if using several samples this is all of them concatenated
+2) BAM file(s) from mapping short reads to concatenated contig

 ### Running on a cluster with snakemake submiting jobs
 For running PlasMAAG on a cluster with snakemake submiting jobs see the documentation for snakemake [here](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html)